 Each point in your story will, ideally, link together nicely, some stories will not relate to your lesson learned but will contribute to the realization of it.
 In the same way, never tell an anecdote just for the sake of it.
 Instead, make sure that the logic of your story falls like dominoes, i.e. one section leads to the other.

 22. Tone of Voice

 The more you can show your personality through your style within your text, the better.

 During your first draft, you will be just getting your thoughts and ideas down onto paper.
 By your second, you may want to begin thinking about the tone of your writing.
 The more honest you are, the easier this process will be.

 If you’re stuck, try speaking into a tape player before writing another word.
 Otherwise, you can try a speech recognition tool while writing.
 This will capture your exact tone of voice when speaking and may give the book a more personal and authentic touch.

 This is another simple stylistic point, and it makes all the difference.
 But what does it mean?

-Essentially, showing through your writing means to give a vivid picture that plants the reader within the scene.
+Essentially, showing through your writing means to describe and give a vivid picture that plants the reader within the scene.
 It takes them right there.
-Telling, meanwhile, is basically a summary of whatever it is your describing.
+Telling, meanwhile, is a summary of whatever it is you are describing.